cuzdav/baneful/README.md

       _If_ one exists.
 Hints are shown incrementally, to not give too much away:
       * 1) first hint shows the rule to apply for the optimal solution from the current position.
 It does not show you which replacement to use or where the rule should apply.
-      * 2) the next hint shows the replacement row you should select
+      * 2) the next hint shows the replacement row you should select in the rule
       * 3) the next hint shows the target, effectively giving you the entire from/to information
-      * 4) the next hint will play the move for you.
+      * 4) the next hint will actually play the move for you.
 Every level should be solvable with enough hints and nothing else, but where's the fun in that?

-      However, if there is only one replacement, since it's implied the hint system won't require the extra keypress to show it.
+      If there is only one replacement for a given rule, then showing the rule to pick is also showing the replacement to pick.
+As such, it will give both in the "same" hint request, to avoid needing pointless key taps.

-      Similarly, if there's only one target, then that will be shown with the replacement since it's obvious and no need to incrementally reveal it.
+      Similarly, if there's only one matching target in the row at top, then that will be shown with the replacement since it's also obvious and no need to incrementally reveal it.

+      (Which implies if there's only one replacement for a rule, and only one match in the row, then a single hint will give the full answer in one "go".)

 The game can get challenging, but the goal is to relax and enjoy a somber, meditative mood.
-The aim is a feeling of quiet solitude, as if in a snowstorm in a cabin, with nowhere to go.
+The aim is a feeling of quiet solitude, as if in a snowstorm in a cabin, with time on your hands and nowhere to go.
+(Familiar feeling in a Chicago Pandemic winter.)

 TODO: I am thinking about making a generator for levels for infinite play, with controlled, slow incremental difficulty.
 Currently I have